rezacsedu/rezacsedu/README.md

 </a>
 </p>

-## Streak stats
+#### Streak stats
 <img src="https://github-readme-streak-stats.herokuapp.com/?user=rezacsedu&theme=dark" alt="rezacsedu"/>

+#### How to help?

 <div align="left">
-Please don't forget to give me stars, if you like this readme file or any resources from my repos!
+If you like this readme file or any resources from my repos, please don't forget to give me stars!
 </div>